OpenWildSheep/WildPyRigMotion/README.md

 [**RigLogic**](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Plugins/RigLogicLib/riglogic) is part of [**Unreal Engine**](https://www.unrealengine.com) and [**MetaHuman**](https://www.unrealengine.com/fr/metahuman).
 It is used to manage advanced character rigs.

+⚠️ Important Notice

-⚠️ **PyRigLogic does not contain the source code of RigLogic.**
+PyRigLogic does not contain or redistribute the RigLogic source code or binaries.
-You must have installed to the **RigLogic Plugin** ("3Lateral RigLogic Plugin for Facial Animation") in Unreal Engine in order to get the source code of RigLogic.
+RigLogic is proprietary technology developed by Epic Games as part of Unreal Engine and MetaHuman.
+To use PyRigLogic, you must already have a valid installation of Unreal Engine with the "3Lateral RigLogic Plugin for Facial Animation" provided by Epic Games, under Epic's own license terms.

+This project is an independent open-source binding.
+It is not affiliated with, endorsed by, or sponsored by Epic Games.

 ### More about metahuman and RigLogic: